OpenLI-NZ/openli/doc/MediatorDoc.md

 Installing the OpenLI mediator via one of our software packages should install and configure a RabbitMQ server for the mediator automatically.

+It is STRONGLY recommended that you ensure the RabbitMQ server that is running on your mediator is listening for connections on localhost only.
+Our package install process will try to configure this for you, but if you have installed OpenLI manually or already had RabbitMQ installed on the host where your mediator is running then you will need to configure this yourself.

 ### Configuration Syntax
 All of the mediator config options are standard YAML key-value pairs, where